sergueyarellano/tddpractice/docs/b.part4.md

 Now it is a good idea to crete a sandbox/stub for the third party that we will start automatically every time we execute our integration tests.

-We can use express here to create a stub
+We can use express here to create a stub:

 test/mocks/stub.js
 ```js